 You may also need a chest X-ray or scan.

-Additionally, your doctor may give you a blood test to check how much oxygen and carbon dioxide is in your blood.
+Additionally, you may need blood tests to check how much oxygen and carbon dioxide are in your blood.

 - Ask all visitors to properly wash their hands and wear face masks.